Download This Bill in Microsoft Word format

 (4) the innkeeper reasonably believes that the person has brought property into the lodging establishment premises which may be dangerous to other persons including, but not limited to, firearms or explosives;

 (5) violation of any federal, state, or local laws, or regulations relating to the lodging establishment;

 (6) violation of a rule of the lodging establishment which is posted in a conspicuous place and manner in the lodging establishment in accordance with Section 45-2-70, but no rule may authorize the innkeeper to eject or to refuse or deny service or accommodations to a person because of race, creed, color, national origin, gender, disability, or marital status.

-(B) An innkeeper may request assistance from local law enforcement to eject a guest, visitor of a guest, or a trespasser.
+(B) An innkeeper may request assistance from local law enforcement to eject a person pursuant to this section or a trespasser.

 SECTION 3.
 This act takes effect upon approval by the Governor.

 This web page was last updated on April 21, 2022 at 9:21 AM